-Distribution and service (12b-1) fees - Class A, B, C and R The board has adopted a separate plan pursuant to Rule 12b-1 for each class.
+Distribution and service (12b-1) fees - Class A, C and R The board has adopted a separate plan pursuant to Rule 12b-1 for each class.
 Although the plans differ in some ways for each class, each plan is designed to benefit the Fund and its shareholders.
-The plans are expected to, among other things, increase advertising of the Fund, encourage purchases of Fund shares and service to its shareholders, and increase or maintain assets of the

-Fund so that certain fixed expenses may be spread over a broader asset base, with a positive impact on per share expense ratios.
+The plans are expected to, among other things, increase advertising of the Fund, encourage purchases of Fund shares and service to its shareholders, and increase or maintain assets of the Fund so that certain fixed expenses may be spread over a broader asset base, with a positive impact on per share expense ratios.
 In addition, a positive cash flow into the Fund is useful in managing the Fund because the investment manager has more flexibility in taking advantage of new investment opportunities and handling shareholder redemptions.

 Under each plan, the Fund pays Distributors or others for the expenses of activities that are primarily intended to sell shares of the class.
 These expenses also may include service fees paid to securities dealers or others who have executed a servicing agreement with the Fund, Distributors or its affiliates and who provide service or account maintenance to shareholders (service fees); and the expenses of printing prospectuses and reports used for sales purposes, of marketing support and of preparing and distributing sales literature and advertisements.
 Together, these expenses, including the service fees, are "eligible expenses."
 The 12b-1 fees charged to each class are based only on the fees attributable to that particular class and are calculated, as a percentage of such class' net assets, over the 12-month period of February 1 through January 31.
 Because this 12-month period may not match the Fund's fiscal year, the amount, as a percentage of a class' net assets, for the Fund's fiscal year may vary from the amount stated under the applicable plan, but will never exceed that amount during the 12-month period of February 1 through January 31.
+Because the MicroCap Value Fund is currently closed to new investors, the amounts paid by the MicroCap Value Fund under its plan are primarily to pay for ongoing shareholder servicing.